 So, it seems that orange juice is not exactly the best solution for a sore throat.
 But can the beverage help with other cold-like symptoms?
 Here are a few frequently asked questions about orange juice and cold relief.

-1. Is orange juice good for strep throat?
+Is orange juice good for strep throat?

+No, orange juice should not be consumed in those with strep throat.
+Strep throat is a disease caused by a small ball of bacteria in the throat.
+The disease has many of the same symptoms as a common cold, but it‘s quite a different illness.
+With strep throat, most patients require antibiotics to avoid long-term damage to the throat tissue.
 If you’ve been diagnosed with strep throat, you may think that the vitamin C content in orange juice can help you to recover.
 However, contrary to popular belief, orange juice can actually make the symptoms worse.
 This is due to the high acid content in orange juice, which can further irritate the throat.
-So, no, orange juice should be avoided for strep throat.

-2. Is orange juice good for a cough?
+Is orange juice good for a cough?

-3. Is orange juice good for the flu?
+Is orange juice good for the flu?

 Other remedies for a cold and sore throat

 While orange juice for a sore throat may not be as effective as we once thought, there are some other beverages that can immediately help with your symptoms.

 Lemon water, when made from the juice of one full lemon, contains 30.7mg of vitamin C. This is roughly a third of the RDA of this vitamin for men and almost half of the RDA for women.
 Lemon water is a simple way to stay hydrated while also consuming vitamin C, but it will be much gentler on the throat than a glass of orange juice.
 One lemon contains 1.5 grams of sugar, making this beverage considerably lower in sugar than orange juice as well.